stellar/java-stellar-anchor-sdk/docs/02 - Contributing/G - End to End Testing with Different Configs.md

 ### Anchor Platform Configuration Files:
-Each **directory** in `integration-tests/docker-compose-configs` contains all the configuration files necessary for a full Anchor Platform deployment.
+Each **directory** in `integration-tests/docker-compose-configs` contains all the configuration files necessary for a full Anchor Platform deployment. **Note**: Except for `docker-compose-config.override.yaml`, all other files will replace the default ones if provided, and if not provided, the default ones from `integration-tests/docker-compose-configs/anchor-platform-default-configs` will be used.
 1) `anchor-platform-config` - the configuration file for **Anchor Platform**
 2) `anchor-reference-server-config.yaml` - the configuration file for the **Anchor Reference Server**
 3) `assets-test.json` - the assets file to be used by the **Anchor Platform**